jchatel/quickmail-next-docs/account-management/quickmail-changelog.md

 - Expired accounts can't resubscribe due to an error

-- Clicking a campaign under the Owner and Name columns didn’t open the campaign
+- Clicking a campaign under the Owner and Name columns didn't open the campaign

 ## August 4, 2025

-FIXES
+### FIXES

 - The reply count in the step stats and the total campaign did not match.

-- Campaigns with data recorded over several weeks weren’t correctly totaled on the step stats page
+- Campaigns with data recorded over several weeks weren't correctly totaled on the step stats page

 - The tooltip to see the complete name of the campaign were not showing.